Aleroms/go/learning/channels/readme.md

 - Channels are a **typed conduit** through which you can send and receive values of a specific type.
 - They can be used to **synchronize** goroutines by blocking them until data is sent or received.
 - The channel operations (`send`, `receive`, `close`) can block a goroutine, making them useful for **coordination**.
+- sending data to a channel is a blocking operation

 ---